CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 ## Overview

-The conversational language understanding feature of the Azure AI Language service is currently in preview, and subject to change.
+The conversational language understanding feature of the Azure AI Language service is currently in preview and subject to change.
 In some cases, model training may fail - if this happens, try again.

-The Azure AI Language service enables you to define a *conversational language understanding* model that applications can use to interpret natural language input from users,  predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.
+The Azure AI Language service enables you to define a *conversational language understanding* model that applications can use to interpret natural language input from users,  predict the users' *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.

 For example, a conversational language model for a clock application might be expected to process input such as: